brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

   5. Dependency inversion principle (DIP): one should depend on abstractions, not on concretions.
 - Polymorphism should be preferred over `if/else` or `switch/case`.
 - Coupling should be kept low by having small interfaces with few methods and responsibilities.
-- Law of Demeter/Shy Code should be respected by avoiding `a.getB().getC().doSomething()`.
+- Law of Demeter/Shy Code should be respected by avoiding: `a.getB().getC().doSomething()`.
-- Base classes should not depend on their derivatives.
-- `Static` methods should be used when they do not operate in a single instance and all the data that they use comes from their arguments.
-Otherwise polymorphism should be used instead.
 - Abstract classes should be used to get rid of duplicated code, while interfaces should define contracts.
-- DataClump: a group of values (usually primitives) that belong together and should be aggregated into a class.
+- `DataClump`s should be identified: a group of values (usually primitives) that belong together and should be aggregated into a class.

 ## Functions

-- The ident level of a function should not be greater than 2.
 - Functions should have one level of abstraction: The Stepdown Rule.
 Every function should be followed by those at the next level of abstraction.
-An example of 2 very different levels: making a database query, or creating the query.
+An example of 2 very different abstraction levels: making a database query, or creating the query.
+- The ident level of a function should not be greater than 2.
 - Flag arguments should be avoided, and different functions should be used instead.
 - Functions with more than 3 arguments are very questionable.
 - Arguments should be tested for validity as early as possible.
 A great example of a good Java library for that is [Google's Guava PreconditionsExplained](https://github.com/google/guava/wiki/PreconditionsExplained).
 - Output arguments should be avoided: if a function must change the state of something, it should change the state of the object it is called on.
 - Temporal coupling should be enforced, so that methods are not executed in a different order than intended.
 - Algorithms that are not well understood are hard to work with, or to change.
 Even if they are "working", this should be avoided.
-- Functions should do or delegate, never both.

 ## Boundaries and Conditionals

-- Encapsulated, so that they are easier to read.
+- Should be encapsulated, so that they are easier to read.
 - Should be properly tested, as they are very error prone.
 - Positive conditionals should be preferred over negative ones.